Na In-woo: 2013–2019: Debut and early career

 In 2018, Na appeared in season 1's web drama It's Okay to be Sensitive with Kim Young-dae.

 In 2019, Na appeared in the MBN drama Best Chicken.
 Na later appeared in two weeks' episodes of Home for Summer, a KBS1 daily drama, and then became a regular of its subsequent series Unasked Family.
 Na also appeared in the web drama Yeonnam Family which aired on Olleh TV.
 In 2019, Na changed his stage name from Na Jong-chan to Na In-woo.

-2020–present: Career breakthrough and MC
+2020–present: Career breakthrough and lead roles

 In 2020, Na participated in the drama Mystic Pop-up Bar which aired on JTBC.
-Later the same year, Na joined the tvN hystorical drama Mr. Queen.
+Later the same year, Na joined the tvN historical drama Mr. Queen.
 The drama was a success, becoming the 7th highest-rated drama in Korean cable television history and boosting him into international fame.